thriveweb/great-start-elc/content/centres/mildura-central.md

       provides financial assistance to eligible families to help cover the cost of childcare.
 The childcare subsidies help eligible families reduce their weekly payments and make childcare more affordable.
-To find out more information about childcare subsidies, please contact the Family Assistant Office on 13 61 50 or see their website.
+To find out more information about childcare subsidies, please contact Centrelink on 13 61 50 or see their website.
-    title: Childcare Subsidies
+    title: Child Care Subsidies
 ---
 Channelling a world-class Reggio Emilia approach, we provide beautiful, nature-inspired spaces, a supportive co-learning approach and degree-qualified teachers, to best stimulate a lifelong love of learning, exploration and discovery.